unkyulee/micro-journal/micro-journal-rev-4-esp32/readme.md

 > Turn on and type immediately.
 Sync with Google Drive.
 Simple.
 Let your draft kept always recorded.

-WriterDeck is a device that is dedicated for writing.
-Simply putting it as digital typewriter.
-One of the main purpose of writerDeck is to provide you the focused and distraction free writing environment.
+WriterDeck is a dedicated writing device, essentially a digital typewriter.
+One of its key features is providing a distraction-free writing environment.

-The build here utilizes ESP32, a rather power micro controller that has wifi connectivity on board.
-This means, you don't have to wait for any boot time, it will prompt you to write immediately as it powers on.
+The build utilizes the ESP32, a powerful microcontroller equipped with onboard WiFi connectivity.
+This means there's no need to wait for boot time; it prompts you to write immediately upon powering on.

 ## Motivation

-I was looking for a writerDeck builds on the internet.
-That maybe using ESP32 or other type of micro controllers.
-Something that would turn on immediately and provide writing environment.
-Also possible to sync with Google Drive.
+I've been scouring the internet for WriterDeck builds that incorporate microcontrollers like the ESP32 or similar options.
+Ideally, I'm seeking a device that powers on instantly, creating a conducive writing environment, and has the added convenience of syncing with Google Drive.

-I was not able to find such a solution on the internet.
-Probably, because it is such a niche demands on the market.
-WriterDeck is already a niche demand, and DIY on a micro controller, sounded like extremely rare occasion to be rather general idea that anyone would have.
+I couldn't find such a solution online, likely because it caters to a niche demand in the market.
+WriterDeck itself represents a niche interest, and the idea of a DIY solution using a microcontroller seemed like an exceptionally rare occurrence rather than a widely recognized concept.

-I wanted to have a dedicated device that I can type on immediately, to collect notes during the meeting, or draft and idea that is sparked on and about to dim out from my brain.
-I do have other iterations for a writerDeck.
-But none of it does the immediate turn on feature.
+I aimed to acquire a dedicated device that allows me to type immediately, facilitating the collection of meeting notes or capturing fleeting ideas before they fade.
+While I've explored various iterations of a WriterDeck, none of them offer the crucial feature of instant powering on.

 So, I decided to build one by myself.

 ## Cost of it

-You can buy something that costs around 120 euros? or something quite fancy at around 600 euros.
-Which should work really well fit for your writing needs.
-I think the commercial product price is rather on the high side.
-It's totally understandable.
-Only few people would be wanting to have those type of devices... less demands, high prices to make it up to the production.

-DIY the writerDeck, will cost much less.
-Key components to buy would be ESP32, Display, and the keyboard components.
-Should possibly end in 50 euros in total.
+There are commercial products available, ranging from around 120 euros to more high-end options priced at around 600 euros, which should meet your writing needs effectively.
+However, I understand that the price of commercial products may seem quite steep.
+This is likely due to the niche demand for such devices, resulting in lower production volumes and higher prices to compensate for production costs.

+Indeed, DIYing the WriterDeck would likely result in a significantly lower cost.
+The key components to purchase would include the ESP32, a display, and keyboard components.
+With careful selection and sourcing, the total cost should ideally end up around 50 euros.

+Comparing costs alone, DIYing a WriterDeck can be much more economical than purchasing commercial products.
+However, it's important to note that commercial products typically offer higher quality management, better enclosure quality, and overall finished goods.
+DIY projects may not directly replace commercial products in terms of quality and finish, but they can still provide a cost-effective solution for those willing to trade off some polish for affordability.

 ![Had it all](/micro-journal-rev-4-esp32/doc/002.jpg)

 > I had all the components to build this, so for me was 0 cost.
 But should be cheap overall, even buying all those parts.

-I had all the components at hand as the spare parts of other projects.
-So, it cost me nothing to build one.
-I am sure, some of you guys who already has access to ESP32 in your diy arsenal... the components that I used, you may already have it in your inventory.
+With all the components readily available as spare parts from previous projects, building one cost me nothing.
+I'm certain that some of you who already have access to an ESP32 in your DIY arsenal might already have the necessary components in your inventory as well.

 * [ESP32 DEVKIT 38 PINS](https://www.amazon.it/dp/B071P98VTG/ref=sspa_dk_detail_3?psc=1&pd_rd_i=B071P98VTG&pd_rd_w=ElqhN&content-id=amzn1.sym.7ef04998-a968-4397-9cab-635d55e2c83b&pf_rd_p=7ef04998-a968-4397-9cab-635d55e2c83b&pf_rd_r=0XFB2NG9Y7T80TEE0NH3&pd_rd_wg=BxnW7&pd_rd_r=fb934b1f-5c03-4e3e-8b9e-9b08944b0c92&s=industrial&sp_csd=d2lkZ2V0TmFtZT1zcF9kZXRhaWw)